elliotekj/www/content/posts/the-ux-of-vague-user-input-and-educated-guesses.md

 category: Design
 tags:
   - UX
+excerpt: Some thoughts on how the Echo’s reminder functionality could be improved.
 ---

 I got an Amazon Echo Dot a couple of months ago — my first voice assistant and the only one I’ve used.
 I’ve found it to be largely underwhelming on the software front.
 Maybe I just set my expectations too high because of all the wonderful things the people I follow have been saying about it since its release.
 The following is neither a rant about nor a full review of the software.
 It is merely my thoughts on how a specific though frequently used bit of functionality could be improved.